Translating Classical Buddhism to Modern English

 The Seven Requisites of Samādhi

 35. “‘“Furthermore, gods: All of you, listen well!
 I will speak further for you.
 The Tathāgata skillfully discerns and teaches seven requisites for samādhi.
 What are the seven?
-Right view, right intent, right speech, right action, right livelihood, right method, and right mindfulness.
+Right view, right intention, right speech, right action, right livelihood, right method, and right mindfulness.
 These are the seven requisites of samādhi that the Tathāgata skillfully discerns and teaches.

 The Four Bases of Miraculous Power